Tubby Hayes: Legacy

-Hayes left a legacy of recordings which became sought-after collectors' items, almost all of which have been re-issued on CD.
+Hayes left a legacy of recordings which became sought-after collector's items, almost all of which have been re-issued on CD.
 Despite a rumour that some early Tempo master tapes owned by Decca were discarded by the company, it was discovered that certain masters did still exist, including those for Tubby's Groove.
 Further tapes from this session were sent to Blue Note Records for consideration in 1960 but were subsequently lost until they were rediscovered in 2008.
 These were included in the album Tubby's New Groove, issued by Candid in 2011.

-In 2015, a full-length biography, The Long Shadow of The Little Giant: The Life, Work and Legacy of Tubby Hayes by Simon Spillett was published.
+A full-length biography, The Long Shadow of The Little Giant: The Life, Work and Legacy of Tubby Hayes, by Simon Spillett, was published in 2015.
 The book received praise in both the specialist and non-specialist press, and was nominated among the top books of 2015 by The Guardian.
 Spillett has also catalogued Hayes's private tape archive and has organised the release of many previously unheard Hayes sessions on labels including Art Of Life, Rare Music, Fontana, Harkit, Tentoten, Savage Solweig, Gearbox, Trunk Records, Candid, Jasmine, Proper, Acrobat, Fantastic Voyage, Avid and Real Gone Jazz.

 A documentary film, Tubby Hayes: A Man In A Hurry, was released in 2015.
 Directed by Lee Cogswell and produced by Mark Baxter, with narration by actor Martin Freeman, the film explored Hayes's life and influence on the UK jazz music scene of the 1950s and 1960s.
 The film was received favourably by critics as an affectionate but tragic portrait of Hayes.